waocats/crabgo/src/doc/src/reference/resolver.md

 ## Resolver versions

-A different feature resolver algorithm can be used by specifying the resolver version in `Cargo.toml` like this:
+A different feature resolver algorithm can be used by specifying the resolver version in `Crabgo.toml` like this:

 ```toml
 [package]